hpssjellis/maker100/README.md

 The big brother to this course will be [Maker101](https://github.com/hpssjellis/maker101) which should be more about Machine Learning and for generral University Students.

+## Diagrams

+Follow your teachers requirements, but for my class I expect diagrams that guarantee accurate connections.
+If your diagrams are not helping you make accurate connections you might want to try diagram makers like [frizing](https://fritzing.org/)  and [cirkitstudio](https://www.cirkitstudio.com/)
  <img src="media/diagrams.png" width = 600/>